NasskalteJuni/WebRtcSimpleSignaller/README.md

 # What the f is this?
 *(And what does it do?)* <br>
-Sometimes, applications may need to be able to send application data to specific users in specific channels.
+Sometimes, applications may need to be able to send data to specific users in specific channels. <br>
-This is a so called *Signaller*, that handles the described transfer.
+This here is a so called *Signaller*.
+It handles the data transfer described above.
-The main purpose of a Signaller is to handle sending messages to and receiving messages from users.
+The main purpose of a Signaller is to handle *sending messages to* and *receiving messages from* users.
-This can be seen as a kind of chat app.
-But it is also a common requirement for building **webrtc apps**
+One can also describe it as a kind of chat app.
+But it is also a common requirement for building **[webrtc apps](https://webrtc.org/)**, since a message channel is required to setup and initialize the peer connection.